 What is a Spiritual Practice?

 Spiritual practices are disciplines and actions that bring you closer to God and strengthen your relationship with Jesus.
 Like any relationship, your relationship with God requires consistency and commitment.
-Spiritual practices are ways in which you can deepen your understanding of God, and allow you to live your faith in your everyday life while continuing to grow your relationship.
+Spiritual practices are ways in which you can deepen your understanding of God, and allow you to live your faith in your everyday life.
 They invite reflection and help us to establish regular rhythms for praying and listening to our Creator.

 What Are Some Different Types of Spiritual Practices?